Here We Go (Moonbaby song): Release

 Moonbaby released "Here We Go" as her debut single on 14 August 2000, with cover art shot by fashion photographer Ellen von Unwerth.
 The single failed to make the top 75 on the UK Singles Chart.
 The deal between Xenomania and London Records fell through.
 Cooper and Higgins, however, went on to write and produce for other artists as Xenomania.
 "Here We Go" served as the basis for the theme music to the animated television series Totally Spies!.
 A remix version of the song with a more techno and rock tone and without Moonbaby's vocals was heard in the third through fifth seasons of Totally Spies!.
 In 2003, Aqua vocalist Lene Nystrøm covered "Here We Go" for her debut solo album Play with Me.
-Her version was compared to Girls Aloud's "No Good Advice", also produced by Xenomania.
+Her version was compared to Girls Aloud's "No Good Advice", also produced by Xenomania and co-written by Nystrøm.
 Girls Aloud themselves covered the song a year later for their second album What Will the Neighbours Say?, which was entirely produced by Xenomania.